sedaprotocol/seda-wasm-vm/test-wasm-files/README.md

 Source `spam-fd-write.wat`
 Used to verify that calling `fd-write` directly does not have a significant impact on the compute time.

+### stdout_null_bytes.wasm

+Source: ???
+Used to verify that a null byte in stdout does not panic at the VM or FFI layers.

 ### tally.wasm

 Source: ???